PaarthB/Zendesk-Coding-Challenge-2017/README.md

 - **math** (for rounding up page numbers)

 Out of these, **sys**, **json**, **math** and **unittest** are built-in and don't require separate installation (If you try installing, you should get an error).
-For the the rest, they can be installed as follows on and Mac OS X 10.11, Windows 10, Ubuntu 16.04 LTS:
+For the the rest, they can be installed as follows on Mac OS X 10.11 and Windows 10:

 #### Mac OS X 10.11 El Capitan:
 ```shell